mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

   has identical parameters.
 The set ``C`` specifies multi-action names that should be renamed using the following syntax for each renaming:
   ``a1|...|aN->b``, where ``b`` and ``a1`` through ``aN`` are action names.
-The operation is best understood by looking at the example in Figure
+The operation is best understood by looking at the example in figure :ref:`comm-operator`.

-  \ref{fig:comm-operator}.
+  .. _comm-operator:
   .. list-table:: Communication operator.

      * - .. tikz::